monijesuj/CartPole/README.md

 ## Conclusion

-This repository serves as a comprehensive study of various control techniques for the cart-pole problem.
-By juxtaposing classical control methods (LQR and PID) with modern approaches (MPC and RL), it highlights the nuances and performance differences inherent in each strategy.
+This repository serves as an attempt at the study of various control techniques for the cart-pole problem.

 Happy experimenting!